Hamish McLennan

-Hamish McLennan (born 13 June 1966) is an Australian businessman who chairs several large, listed companies on the Australian stock exchange.
+Hamish McLennan (born 13 June 1966) is an Australian businessman who chairs several large, listed companies on the Australian Securities Exchange.
 He is chair of REA Group, a multibillion-dollar global digital advertising real estate company operated by News Corporation.
 He is the chairman of Magellan Financial Group, a globally focused equity fund.
-He is additionally the Chairman of Here, There & Everywhere (HT&E), the parent company of No. 1 rated FM radio group Australian Radio Network.
+He is additionally the Chairman of ARN Media.
 He is a director at Claim Central Consolidated, a global claims business.
-In May 2020, McLennan was confirmed as chairman of Rugby Australia.
+From May 2020 until November 2023, McLennan served as chairman of Rugby Australia.

 McLennan was previously executive vice president, Office of the chairman, News Corporation.
-Before this he was chair of Young & Rubicam (Y&R), the largest division of Y&R Brands, owned by WPP, the world's largest marketing and advertising services group.
+Before this he was chair of Young & Rubicam, the largest division of Y&R Brands, owned by WPP, the world's largest marketing and advertising services group.
 Former corporate roles also include chief executive officer and managing director of free-to-air television network Ten Network Holdings.